Site investigations types

 Preliminary service identification involves the use of electronic detection equipment to confirm the location of underground services in the area.

-What will these studies involve?
+What do these studies involve?